Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles

-Formally, for any $t \in \real$, we define the \emph{distance profile} at $\o$ as
+Formally, for any $t \ge 0$, we define the \emph{distance profile} at $\o$ as

 so that $\fo$ is a one-dimensional distribution that captures the probability mass enclosed by a metric ball in $\O$ that has center $\o$ and radius $t$, for all $t \ge 0.$ Thus the distance profile at $\o$ is the distribution of the distances that need to be covered to reach other elements of $\O$ when starting out at $\om$, as dictated by the distribution $P$ of the random objects $X$.
+When $t \rightarrow 0$, the distance profile at $\o$, $F_\omega(t)$, has the form of a small ball probability around $\o$ \citep{dabo:02,vakh:12}.
 An element $\o$ that is centrally located, i.e., close to most other elements, will have a distance profile with more mass near 0, in contrast to a distantly located or outlying element whose distance profile will assign mass farther away from 0.
-If distance profiles have densities, for a centrally located $\o$ the density will have a mode near 0, while the density near 0 will be small for a distantly located $\o$. \bco Consider \yc{$\O$}-indexed stochastic process $\{d(\o,\obj)\}_{\o \in \O}$ and for each $k \in \mathbb{N}$ and for any collection of indices $i_1,i_2,\dots,i_k$ the $\real^k$ valued random variables $(d(\o_{i_1},X),\dots, d(\o_{i_k},X))$ that define a probability measure $\dveck_{i_1,i_2,\dots,i_k}$ that is given by
+If distance profiles have densities, for a centrally located $\o$ the density will have a mode near 0, while the density near 0 will be small for a distantly located $\o$.
+Thus $\{\fo:\om\in\Om\}$ is a family of one-dimensional distributions indexed by $\Om$ that inform about the location of $\om$ relative to $X \sim P$.